There are now 2 possible online modes for units:

 Students are expected to achieve a high level of skill in writing in a range of different text typology using specific expressions and style.
 They are also expected to give formal presentations in Korean about issues related to Korean culture and society.
 By doing so, students reach not only a high level of proficiency in formal speech, and formal writing, but also a detailed knowledge of contemporary achievements and problems in present day Korea.

 Students enrolled in KORE1405 will be asked to complete tasks at a more advanced level compared to those enrol in KORE3405, to reflect their actual language proficiency.

-- Typically this unit is assessed in the following ways: (1) tests (oral and written); (2) assignments; and (3) participation.
+Indicative assessments in this unit are as follows: (1) written assessment; (2) oral assessment; and (3) participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)